 If you or a loved one has come through our doors, you know why a third of British Columbians rely on Royal Columbian Hospital for critical care.

 We are the only hospital in BC with trauma, cardiac, neurosciences, high-risk maternity and neonatal intensive care on one site.
 We are also one of Fraser Health’s three primary COVID-19 sites.
-We look after some of the most seriously ill and injured patients.
+We look after some of our province’s most seriously ill and injured patients.
 In addition, we are a teaching hospital and a UBC Clinical Academic Campus.

 We do it with the support of donors like you.

 Building on a strong tradition of caring and community support, Royal Columbian Hospital Foundation (RCHF) was established in 1978 to raise funds for the hospital’s first CT Scanner.
 Since then, the mission of RCHF has been to raise money to help the hospital save lives, restore health and provide comfort to seriously injured and ill patients of all ages.